opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 ## On paths not taken

-**Amanda Casari:** The flip side of that, Samson — this might be a very personal question — is what is your biggest regret?
+**amanda casari:** The flip side of that, Samson — this might be a very personal question — is what is your biggest regret?

 **Samson Goddy:** Interesting.
 I think my biggest regret would be — interesting.
 So I look at two things that I think might honestly be regretting now is I've always optimized to be or maybe something I could do afterwards, but I've always wanted to teach in a university setting.
 It's always something I will be curious of, because that's how I started my career.